Stay Updated! Subscribe to our newsletter for the latest blog posts & trends!

 “Ugh,” I groaned.
 The water had turned a bright shade of green.
 I’d been ready for a lush oasis but instead had become the unintentional curator of a murky lagoon.
 My heart sank.
 The fish seemed to be swimming just fine, but something had to give.

-After some googling and a tad of desperation, I learned that I’d neglected aeration and had overlooked the importance of balancing nutrients.
+After some googling and a tad of desperation, I learned that I’d neglected and had overlooked the importance of balancing nutrients.
 Water quality meant everything, and I’d been the new parent who thought love alone was enough.
 Who knew I had to test the pH levels and all that jazz?

 The Climb to Clarity